 - Retinol can be used directly by the skin but can cause peeling, dryness, redness, itching, irritation, and sensitivity to the sun.

 - Retinyl propionate (used in Olay products) is a more stable form of retinol that has to be converted into retinol by enzymes in the skin, that will only work when the skin needs it.
 It causes less irritation but may not be as fast-acting.

 - Retinyl palmitate is a form of retinol that also has to be processed by the skin itself, but which is easily absorbed into the skin.
 The retinyl palmitate in L’Oreal products is label as Pro-Retinol A, but most L’Oreal products contain only vanishingly small amounts of this active ingredient.
 Products that contain enough retinyl palmitate to make a difference include the Vit-A-Plus and A-Force XR acne products.

 Prescription Retinoid Creams

-The prescription retinoid creams use “turbocharged” forms of vitamin A, with the intention of causing the skin to grow so fast that it opens up over nodules and cysts so that they do not have to be lanced.
+The prescription retinoid creams use “turbocharged” forms of vitamin A, with the intention of causing the skin to grow7 so fast that it opens up over nodules and cysts so that they do not have to be lanced.
 In the United States, most retinoids are taken as a pill, but tretinoin topical, marketed under the trade names Retin-A Micro and Avita, is available as a cream.

-The drawback to topical tretinoin is that it is comedogenic.
+The drawback to topical tretinoin8 is that it is comedogenic.
 That is, it cures nodules and cysts, but causes whiteheads and blackheads.
 Your physician will give you detailed instructions for the use of the drug, but you will also have to do a regular cleansing of the skin to prevent the formation of new blemishes.